teemuvaal/rp-dashboard/README.md

 This is about building a functioning product with a focus on AI tools and realtime collaboration.
 Migration to Next.js 15 / React 19 is currently difficult due to the use of Supabase Auth Helpers ReactQuill no working with React 19.

+Need to do prover provider for user to avoid refetching user id on some pages.

 ## Tech Stack

 - Next.js